 Having dementia doesn’t mean you must stop driving, but to keep driving you will need a medical assessment from your doctor using the Assessing Fitness to Drive National Standards.

 Legally, you must notify your state’s road traffic authority about your dementia.
-If you continue to drive and are a serious risk on the roads, your doctor is legally authorised to notify authorities.
+If you continue to drive and are a serious risk on the roads, your doctor is legally authorised and obliged to notify authorities.

 When to stop driving